 Seventy-seven percent of job seekers who interacted with AI in the recruiting process rated the experience positively, according to Bullhorn’s GRID 2025 report.
 But that positive experience depends entirely on which tool you choose.
 Not every AI outreach platform delivers the same results.
 Here’s what to evaluate before committing.

 Database size and freshness.
-The tool is only as good as the candidate data behind it.
+Quality of underlying data is what limits a tool’s ceiling.
 Look for platforms with 500M+ profiles that update continuously - not quarterly refreshes of stale data.
 Ask about coverage gaps.
 Some tools are strong in North America but weak in Europe, or good for tech roles but thin on healthcare.

 Multi-channel capability.
-If the tool only automates LinkedIn or only does email, you're buying a faster version of a single-channel strategy.
+Automating only LinkedIn or only email means buying a faster version of a single-channel strategy.
 True AI outreach tools coordinate across email, LinkedIn, and SMS from a single campaign builder.

 Personalization depth.
-There's a real difference between inserting [First Name] and generating a message that references a candidate's actual career trajectory.
-Ask for examples of the AI's personalized output.
-If it reads like a template with dynamic fields, keep looking.
+A real difference exists between inserting [First Name] and generating a message that references a hire’s actual career trajectory.
+Ask for examples of the AI’s output.
+Reading like a template with dynamic fields is a signal to keep looking.

 Compliance and safety.
 LinkedIn explicitly prohibits third-party tools that scrape or automate activity on their platform.
 Look for tools that work within platform guidelines rather than browser extensions that risk getting your LinkedIn account restricted.

 Analytics and iteration.
-You need to see response rates by channel, by message variant, and by candidate segment.
-Without that data, you can't improve.
-The best platforms A/B test subject lines, message length, and send times automatically.
+Response rates by channel, by message variant, and by candidate segment are what you need to see.
+Without that data, improvement is guesswork.
+Strong platforms A/B test subject lines, message length, and send times automatically.

-Pin checks every box on this list.
+For recruiters who need multi-channel AI outreach that actually converts, Pin is the best platform available.
 Its database covers 850M+ profiles with 100% coverage across North America and Europe.
 Multi-channel outreach runs across email, LinkedIn, and SMS from a single workflow.
-The platform is SOC 2 Type 2 certified, and the analytics dashboard breaks down performance by channel, sequence step, and candidate segment - so you can see exactly what's working and iterate on what isn't.
+The platform is SOC 2 Type 2 certified, and the analytics dashboard breaks down performance by channel, sequence step, and candidate segment - so you can see exactly what’s working and iterate on what isn’t.

 How Do You Measure Outreach Performance?